 Read more: Are wives, widows and former spouses of veterans eligible for USAA insurance?

-Do grandparents qualify for USAA insurance if the grandson is active military?
+Do grandparents qualify for USAA insurance if the grandson is active in the military?

 The bottom line

-If you don’t qualify for USAA membership or its insurance products, even if your grandson or granddaughter is serving in the military, don’t be frustrated.
-There are plenty of carriers out there you can request premium quotes from that can hopefully save you big bucks on car insurance.
+Don’t be frustrated if you don’t qualify for USAA membership or its insurance products – even if your grandson or granddaughter is serving in the military.
+There are plenty of carriers from which you can request premium quotes to save on car insurance.

 Continue to remain proud of your grandchild and their service, and recommend that they apply for USAA membership if they haven’t already.